stefanostsolos/blockchain-supplychain/README.md

 ![Architecture of the blockchain system](https://github.com/stefanostsolos/blockchain-supplychain/blob/main/imgs/architecture.png?raw=true)
 The stakeholders that are available on the system are five: Producer, Manufacturer (Owner of the business), Distributor, Retailer and Consumer.
 For our use case we focus on the order process of some items from the Manufacturer-Owner.
 - Five Orgs (Producer / Manufacturer / Distributor / Retailer / Consumer)
-- 2 Peers Producer / 1 Peer Manufacturer / 1 Peer Distributor / 2 Peers Retailer / 2 Peers Consumer
+- 2 Peers of type Producer, 1 Peer of type Manufacturer, 1 Peer of type Distributor, 2 Peers of type Retailer, 2 Peers of type Consumer
 - One Orderer
 - One Channel
 - Five Certificate Authorities